 The Magic Kingdom Resorts and Hotels are some of the most sought-after destinations at the Walt Disney World Resort.
-In fact, the opportunity to stay at a resort nearby Magic Kingdom has a few perks that you can’t get anywhere else on Disney property.
+The opportunity to stay at a resort nearby Magic Kingdom has a few perks that you can’t get anywhere else on Disney property.

-In this review, we’ll take a look at the five hotels that make up the Magic Kingdom Resorts area.
-I’ll add a brief overview of each one and a link to full resort reviews where applicable.
-Anyone intending to spend a decent amount of time at Magic Kingdom theme park might want to consider the benefits of being so close to the park.
+In this review, we’ll look at the five hotels that make up the Magic Kingdom Resorts area.
+Then, I’ll add an overview of each one and a link to the complete resort reviews for each one.

-Additionally, those of you who don’t end up staying in this resort area might want to plan a little dining at one of these hotels on your Disney vacation.
-These resorts that sit on the shores of Seven Seas Lagoon provide a pleasant escape from the busyness of the Disney theme park.
-If you know what you are doing you can easily hop over to a resort hotel on the monorail for a meal.
+The resorts that sit on the shores of Seven Seas Lagoon provide a pleasant escape from the busyness of the Disney theme park.
+You can easily hop over to a resort hotel on the monorail for a meal if you know what you are doing.

 Magic Kingdom Resort Hotels